NyFco/Simple-SignIn/README.md

 # Simple-SignIn

-This is a simple 10 mins sign-in page which is not responsive <h2>YET!</h2>
+This is a simple 10 mins mobile-first sign-in page which is not responsive YET!